Skip to main content

 Are investigations designed for use with the Next Generation Science Standards (NGSS)?

-All investigations have been designed to support the three-dimensional learning style of NGSS.
+All investigations have been designed to support the three-dimensional learning style of the NGSS.
 Applicable standards and suggested storyline placement for middle school and high school are included.
 All investigations have a phenomenon with a driving question for the lesson.
 Pretests are provided to evaluate student knowledge before beginning the lesson.
 Formative assessment is linked to revisiting the phenomenon.
 The summative assessment and scoring guide evaluates NGSS three-dimensional learning.

 Are investigations designed for use with the Curriculum Nacional (Chile)?